deresz/funcap/README.md

 ![graph](img/graph.png)

 funcap also takes a dump of all string arguments to a file (by defualt %USERPROFILE%\funcap_strings.txt).
 This is more/less equivalent to performing a 'strings' command on function arguments which can also be quite handy.
-This is slightly more effective than a dump of process memory because even strings that are decrypted and then re-encrypted after use (and I have seen this already), will be captured.
+This is slightly more effective than 'strings'command run on a dump of process memory because even strings that are decrypted and then re-encrypted after use (and I have seen this already), will be captured.

 _How to use_